kaihendry/dabase.com/content/blog/Shop-front.md

 down in price.

 If the vendor cannot fulfil the order for the price, the vendor should refuse / cancel the order.
-This could be problematic, but ultimately the problem should escalate to the influencer.
+Again, the influencer is ideally involved, to ensure the product page is updated.

 ## What about crypto?

 Shrinking the 5% or so that goes to Stripe (and Visa) would be nice, but at what cost?
 I'm keeping mainstream for my sanity.
+Stripe's APIs and dashboard offers a lot of value.

 ## The product listed is more expensive than the vendor's page

-A vendor might have a Website nonetheless, or some account at Amazon, or the same product listed on another "Shop Front" deployment, where prices are probably not going to aligned.
+A vendor might have a Website nonetheless, or some account at Amazon, or the same product listed on another "Shop Front" deployment, where prices are probably not going to be aligned.

 Hopefully consumers can recognise and reward who put the effort in.